Upgrade to iPadOS 17

-The update will not be widely available until later this year.
-When it is officially released in October, it will be possible to simply update to iPadOS 16 on any compatible iPad in the Software Update section of the Settings app.
+The update was officially released to the public on Monday, October 24.
+Users can update to iPadOS 16 on any compatible iPad in the Software Update section of the Settings app.

 Questions or issues can be directed to our iOS 16 forum where MacRumors readers are discussing the release.